mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `sanitize_accept_encoding gzip;` <br/>
 **Contexts:** server

 This directive processes the incoming `Accept-Encoding` header field to consolidate its value.
 You can specify up to four parameters after this directive.
 Each parameter is a comma-separated combination of one or more `content-encoding` algorithms, such as "gzip,br" or "br".
 For each request from the clients, the CDN Pro edge server tries to match the received `Accept-Encoding` header field value with the specified combinations from left to right.
 If all the algorithms in a combination are found in the header, the header value is replaced with that combination.
-If no match is found, the header value is set to "identity".
+If no match is found, the header field is removed, which means only uncompressed version is accepted.

 For example: if the configuration is:
 ```nginx